 Chicago is one of the largest cities in the U.S., with all the iconic attractions and friendly, welcoming locals you would expect from a Midwestern metropolis.
-Chicago’s architecture is world-famous, and taking an architectural boat tour through the Chicago River is a must-do for tourists.

 Like most diverse large cities, Chicago’s food scene has every cuisine and dining experience imaginable from hundreds of restaurants, brewpubs, and trailers.
 Chicago may be famous for deep-dish pizza, hot dogs, and steaks, but that’s just the tip of the iceberg.

 In my most recent visit to the Windy City, I did a thorough investigation of the best places to eat in Chicago.
 My extensive list of the best restaurants in Chicago has every type of food, atmosphere, and price range to satisfy any craving, dining expectation, and budget.